 Green Maps can be hand-drawn, traced or use computer applications of all kinds.
 We encourage all kinds of creative Green Maps -- narrative text, background information, photos, drawings, poems are often included.
 Older community members can take part in these Mapmaking teams too, mentoring the students and helping guide the project to fruition.
 Intergenerational Green Map projects can be powerful, both to bring the community together and to connect the past, present and future -- indeed we even co-published a book, Mapping our Common Ground on the topic!

-Educators are invited to download our new Energy & Environment Education Modules.
+Educators are invited to request our free Energy & Environment Education Modules (email us at info at greenmap.org).
 Designed for middle and high school students, these modules include Green Mapmaking and related sustainability resources for charting energy in the school, mapping street trees and green spaces, car-free mobility and waste reduction.
-Download them free for the 2008-2009 school year, thanks to New York City Environmental Fund, Body Shop Foundation and Seventh Generation Foundation.
+They are free, thanks to New York City Environmental Fund, Body Shop Foundation and Seventh Generation Foundation.
 Tested for a year in NYC, we hope they will give you a great introduction to our engaging approach!